 Person in Critical Condition After Being Struck by Metro Gold Line Train in Boyle Heights

-A person was critically injured on Saturday after they were struck by a Metro Gold Line train and found underneath it in Boyle Heights, authorities said.
+A person was critically injured on Saturday after he or she was struck by a Metro Gold Line train and found underneath it in Boyle Heights, authorities said.

-The collision was reported at 9:50 p.m. at 2330 E. 1st Street, the Los Angeles Fire Department reported.
+The collision was reported at 9:50 p.m. at 2330 East First Street, the Los Angeles Fire Department reported.

-The fire department extricated the person and they were transported to a hospital in critical condition.
+The Fire Department extricated the person, who was transported to a hospital in critical condition.

 No further details were provided.